 Federal intervention in a Charleston fraud case is a sign that criminal activity is being taken very seriously.
 Accordingly, penalties for federal crimes are often substantially more severe than those for state crimes.
 An investigation may be conducted by high-powered federal agencies, and cases are often pursued by experienced federal prosecutors.

 If you are facing federal fraud charges, consider seeking assistance from a Charleston federal fraud lawyer who understands your rights.
-A criminal defense lawyer familiar with federal laws and procedures could help you pursaue a positive outcome in your case.
+A criminal defense attorney familiar with federal laws and procedures could help you pursue a positive outcome in your case.

 Types of Federal Fraud